albyUtomy/django-basic-to-up/README.md

   - [API Endpoints](#api-endpoints)

 ## Features

-- Create, Read, Update, and Delete (CRUD) operations for student records.
+- **CRUD Operations**:
+  - Add new students, retrieve the list of students, update existing student information, and delete student records.

+- **Filter Students by Subject Marks**:
+  - Retrieve students sorted by their marks in specific subjects like chemistry, physics, and maths.

-- Filter students by subject marks.
+- **Sort Students by Class Teacher**:
-- Sort students by their class teacher.
+  - View students assigned to a specific class teacher.

+- **Student Statistics**:
+  - Generate various reports:
+    - Average marks of students.
+    - List of students who have failed.
-- Generate statistics on average marks based on various filters.
+    - Top 5 students based on marks.
+    - Analyze student performance by teacher.

+- **Admin Panel**:
+  - Manage student records and related data through the Django admin interface.

 ## Technologies Used
 - Python